marjakonst/happy-day/web-server/README.md

 A "route" is a sequence of "scenes".<br />
 Those "connector" scenes, which are demonstrated between "choice" scenes, are omitted here.<br />
-_For example, there is the connector scene AB2 that "playing" between the scenes A and B2._
+_For example, there is the connector scene AB2 that "plays" between the scenes A and B2._

 | Main (game) routes     | Sequence of "choice triads" |
 |------------------------|-----------------------------|